moreunum/dotFiles/emacs.md

   * replace helm with ivy, swiper and counsel?
   * would which-key be useful?
   * vif: view large files in batches
-  * good 256 color theme
+  * good 256 color theme that shows eyebrowse number highlight
+  * guide-key worth using?